Ducks and Geese in East Africa

 Ducks, Geese and Swans belong to this order.
 The feathers of ducks and relatives are extremely water proof and their feet are webbed.
 A hard tip at the end of the beak serves picking plant material.
 Small hooks build lamella along the side of the beak to sieve small plant material out of the water.
 Nests are built in vegetation along lakes and rivers.
 Some defend their young vehemently.
 Still there are animals who find the nest and eat eggs and chicks.
-Sadly also uncontrolled dogs disturb the nest or even eat the chicks.
-Some humans like their eggs.
+Sadly also uncontrolled dogs disturb the nests or even eat the chicks.
+Some humans like eating their eggs.

 Ducks, Geese, Swans – Family Anatidae

 Ducks and relatives are waterbirds.
 All swim, dive or float.
-The dense plumage is greased intensly with an oily substance from the well developped preen gland.
+The dense plumage is greased intensely with an oily substance from the well developed preen gland.
 Some live in pairs others search a new breeding partner in every breeding season.
 Sexual dimorphism is very visible in those changing partners.
 Some ducks like the African Black Duck feed and small water creature.
 They find them in the water or under stones.